 \textbf{RLCracker shows minor degradation when trained on mixed-key data.} In real-world settings, collected watermarked data may be generated with different hash keys~\citep{liu2024can}, resulting in mixed watermark patterns.
 To evaluate RLCracker in this scenario, we construct three mixed-key training sets for watermark EWD, PF and SWEET.
-Each set contains 100 samples (500 tokens on average), generated with four distinct hash keys (25 samples per key).
-We train Qwen3-0.6B, 1.7B, and 4B on these datasets and evaluate on single-key test data.
-As shown in Table~\ref{tab:mixedkeytype}, mixed-key training causes only a slight performance decline compared to in-domain training that uses the same key as the test set.
-The maximum ESR reduction is around 2\% occurs for PF with the 4B model.
-These results demonstrate that RLCracker maintains strong watermark removal performance even under mixed-key training.
-Details are in Appendix~\ref{appen::mixedKeyRobustness}.
+Each set contains 100 samples (500 tokens on average), with each sample generated using a distinct hash key (one sample per key).
+We train Qwen3-0.6B, 1.7B, and 4B on these datasets and evaluate on single-key test data {generated using a key distinct from the training data}. {As shown in Table~\ref{tab:mixedkeytype}, mixed-key training incurs only a minor performance drop relative to in-domain training with the test key.
+The largest ESR reduction is about 3\%, observed for EWD on the 0.6B model.
+Overall, RLCracker retains strong watermark removal performance under mixed-key training.} Additional details are provided in Appendix~\ref{appen::mixedKeyRobustness}.